 Immense potential for businesses by big data in e-commerce

-Primary characteristics of big data in e-commerce
+Primary characteristics of large-scale data in online commerce

 - Velocity represents the speed at which data is generated, processed, and analyzed.
 This real-time or near real-time nature of data necessitates efficient processing and analysis techniques to derive timely insights from big data in e-commerce.